Data is sourced from the KidsCount! Database and the US Census Bureau.

 Born and raised in the Mosca-Hooper area of the San Luis Valley, Lori graduated high school from Sangre de Cristo.
 Attending the then University of Southern Colorado in Pueblo, she received her bachelor’s in sociology, later attending the University of Houston for a master’s degree in sociology with an emphasis in medical sociology.

 Lori’s working career has always been in business management and she owned a successful business for 12 years.
-Currently, she manages the Mineral County Dental Clinic.
-Working part-time allows time to serve the community in a variety of volunteer positions.
-Lori's volunteer groups include the Victims Assistance and Law Enforcement Board (VALE), Victims Assistance Board, Ladies Aid Society and the Mineral County Action Coalition.
+She also managed the Mineral County Dental Clinic, where working part-time allowed her time to serve the community in a variety of volunteer positions.
+Lori’s volunteer groups include the Victims Assistance and Law Enforcement Board (VALE), Victims Assistance Board, Ladies Aid Society and the Mineral County Action Coalition.
 Lori is also an elected City Trustee for Creede.

 Jason C. Medina is currently the Executive Director of the Community Foundation of the San Luis Valley and is a fourth generation San Luis native.
 After graduating from Adams State University, Jason moved to Greeley to work with adjudicated youth with the Division of Youth Corrections, and then moved back to Alamosa in 2000.
 He served as a Youth and Adult Protection Caseworker with Costilla County Department of Social Services for three years, and worked the next six years in public education, was the first Dean of Students for Centennial School District R-1, spent the next 10 years working in public housing, and left there as the Assistant Director for the Costilla County Housing Authority.
 He also spent six years in local government, including as the Land Use Administrator and Deputy Emergency Manager in Costilla.
 Most recently, he served as the Director for the San Luis Valley Small Business Development Center.
 Jason sits on many Board of Directors currently, chairing the San Luis Water and Sanitation District board for about eight years.
 He also serves as the Treasurer of the Costilla County Fire Protection District Board, on the Board of Directors for the Sangre de Cristo National Heritage Area, and most recently was elected to serve on the TSJC Advisory Council.
 He is the owner of a small business and continues to advocate for other small businesses.